W3NDO/ArangoDbHackathon/readme.md

 # ArangoDB Hackathon Entry

-in this entry, I attempt to build an anime recommendation system using ArangoDB and NetworkX in Python.
+In this entry, I attempt to build an anime recommendation system using ArangoDB and NetworkX in Python.

-the python notebook explains the process of data extraction and reformatting in order to load it into the graph database Arango.
+The python notebook explains the process of data extraction and reformatting in order to load it into the graph database Arango.

-the dataset is publicly available off of Kaggle (here)[link]
+the dataset is publicly available off of Kaggle [here](https://www.kaggle.com/datasets/andreuvallhernndez/myanimelist)